 NAIA colleges decide independently how to distribute money and how much to give

-There are not very many full ride NAIA athletic scholarships, but there are a number of partial scholarships available.
-Like the NCAA, the NAIA places a cap on the amount of scholarship money that can be give.
-Each school decides if they want to give out the amount of scholarship money allowed by the NAIA or less.
+Then each college decides if they want to give out the full amount of scholarship money allowed by the NAIA or only partially fund it.
 Many schools give away less than the permitted amount.
-The NAIA schools have a certain amount they can spend, but the NAIA schools themselves have more flexibility than the NCAA in how they function financially.
 Coach Saenz attempted to clarify how different NAIA colleges are from each other in how they work.

 “Scholarships range depending on the college.
 Certain colleges have a maximum amount they can give, while others have the funds to give a wide range of scholarships.
 Some are based off of an average system so at the end of the day when the roster is complete the average scholarship per player should be near the goal set by the budget.
 The way our college works is that our scholarships vary depending on the needs of the team, the position of the player, and also what the player can bring to the team as a whole.
 It is up to the coach’s discretion to make a scholarship offer to our Athletic Director, if approved the scholarship will be awarded.”

-Coach Zartman shows even further how different each NAIA school can be in how they award money.
-Most of the money at his college is academic and need based.
-Only 30% of their roster has an “athletic scholarship” as well.
+Next, Coach Zartman shows how different each NAIA school can be in how they award money.
+Most of the money at his college is academic and need-based.
+Only 30% of their roster has an “athletic scholarship.”

 “We work under a scholarship system that primarily relies on academic and need base aids.
 Roughly 98% of our roster falls under one or both of these categories.
 Roughly 30% of our roster receives an extra Athletic Appeal Scholarship on top of the academic and or need base monies.”